Eagle Field (airport): History

 Flying training was performed with Ryan PT-22s as the primary trainer.
 Also had several PT-17 Stearmans and a few P-40 Warhawks assigned.
-It was inactivated on December 28, 1944 with the drawdown of AAFTC's pilot training program and was declared surplus and turned over to the Army Corps of Engineers.
+It was inactivated on December 28, 1944, with the drawdown of AAFTC's pilot training program and was declared surplus and turned over to the Army Corps of Engineers.

 The base was then used as an aircraft storage depot for excess USAAF training aircraft, having UC-78s, PT-17s, Vultee BT-13/15, and AT-6 Texans.
 Eventually it was discharged to the War Assets Administration (WAA) and is now from time to time used as a crop dusting airfield.
 After the war, the City of Dos Palos briefly operated a golf course on the site before the property reverted to the federal government.
 In 1980 it was put up for auction.

+In popular culture

 Eagle Field was in a short scene of the movie Indiana Jones and the Kingdom of the Crystal Skull.

-Central California Historical Military Museum
+Heritage of Eagles Air Museum

-Later on it became home of the Central California Historical Military Museum, which continues to operate at the field.
-The museum is also known as Eagle Field AAF – WWII Living History and Military Museum.
-Many wartime buildings remain at the airfield which is open to the public.
+It is the home of the Heritage of Eagles Air Museum.
+Many wartime buildings remain at the airfield.